CVVSAI/cs-degree-tracker/README.md

 ## 🔭 Future Work

+- 📦 Address CS584 issue and improve the UI
 - 📅 Term/semester dropdown for filtering course offerings
 - 🗂️ Upload transcript or credit summary
 - 📬 Email reminders for graduation and reduced course load deadlines